 Host families will be responsible for the student during their stay.
 Board or fees of any description will not be paid by SAGSE or by the student.
 Students will carry a sum of spending money enabling them to meet extra costs, such as independent travel.
 All students will be fully insured upon their arrival in Australia.
 Health insurance is covered by Medibank Private and is coordinated by SAGSE.

 There will be a camp (organised by GASS) for the German students and their host siblings, during the July school holidays.
 The German students will all have paid for this camp in advance.

-students and families are matched by the organisation to try and bring together those with similar interests.
+The German students undertake an intense interview process before becoming one of the selected students from hundreds, based on their academic ability, interpersonal skills, cultural knowledge and interest and enthusiasm for Australia.
+German students and families are matched by the organisation to try and bring together those with similar interests.

 If you are interested in hosting a German student, follow the link below to download the application form or head to our Forms & Documents page.

 Hosting a German Exchange Student

 2023 School Consent Form Host Family - VIC